Calhoun, Louisiana

 Calhoun is located in a rural area with a landscape mixture of hills and woodlands on the former transcontinental route U.S. 80 near Interstate 20, approximately 10 miles west of West Monroe.
-It has experienced a large growth in population recently, due to many retail, restaurant, and entertainment venues nearby, as well as three local universities, but it also attracts young families raising children due to four public schools located in the community that all consistently place in the top percentile in achievement.

-Former U.S. Representative Newt V. Mills of Louisiana was born in Calhoun, as was the late Caddo Parish Sheriff James M. Goslin.

-Arkansas Republican former state chairman Ken Coon was reared in Calhoun.

-Zach Dasher, a candidate for Louisiana's 5th congressional district seat in the November 4 primary election, resides in Calhoun.

 Demographics

+Calhoun first appeared as a census designated place in the 2010 U.S. census.

 2020 census

 As of the 2020 United States census, there were 670 people, 135 households, and 121 families residing in the CDP.